bradytheinventor/led-cube/README.md

-The main file 'led_cube.py' imports core operations from 'core.py' and patterns from the subdirectory '/patterns', and can be run by executing 'sudo python led_cube.py'.
+The main file 'led_cube.py' imports core operations from 'core.py' and patterns from the subdirectory '/patterns'.
+It can be run by 'cd'-ing into the project directory, then executing 'sudo python led_cube.py'.

 'core.py' contains code to update the LED cube display.
 This code runs in a separate thread at program start, in sort of a 'set-and-forget' manner.